-For many software engineers, the System Design Interview remains a mysterious challenge.
+For many software engineers, System Design Interview questions remain a mysterious challenge.

-Before I spent eight years working on distributed systems at Microsoft and Facebook, I definitely felt this way.
-But now, as someone who has participated in hundreds of system design interviews, I can assure you that there is a way through.
+Previously, I spent eight years working on distributed systems at Microsoft and Facebook, I also felt this way.

 In this post, I will discuss:

 What interviewers are looking for in a System Design Interview

 How any developer can prepare to confidently answer System Design questions